 The old school rules of SEO caused many people to overpack their pages with keywords, causing the content to sound repetitive and unnatural.
 While it’s still important to use the keyword or keyphrase you want your content to rank strongly for with Google, it’s important to let those words happen naturally on a page.

 Google sees the overstuffing of keywords as a rather devious strategy.
 However, it does appreciate when you use different variations of those words/phrases.
 It sounds better, looks better, and makes Google happy.
 It’s a win-win for everyone.

 While this won’t only make your visitors happy, it will make Google happy as well.
 You might have the best content in the world, but if your visitors can’t locate it on your site – it won’t matter.
 Make sure your navigation stays consistent and concise across all pages of your site.
 Try to narrow down your navigation to no more than 7 options.
 Dropdown menus are fine to better organize content and offer visitors additional browsing options, just ensure it makes sense to your target demographic.

 Google wants to see more than just a company website.
 They want to see social media profiles, reviews, and an active community or following for your brand.
 The more content you have supporting your brand online – the better your rankings will be with Google.

 Use this opportunity to have fun!
 Create a content strategy, a social media strategy, and even a video series – or work with us to help you put all of this together.
 We can even execute it for you, so it’s one less thing for you to worry about (Take us up on a free consultation!)

-These tips will help you get started in optimizing your website, but if you still have questions – that’s what we’re here for!
-Take us up on a free consultations and let us excite and engage your brand’s fan following!
+We hope these 4 SEO tips will help you get started in optimizing your website, but if you still have questions – that’s what we’re here for!
+Take us up on a free consultation and let us excite and engage your brand’s fan following!